sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 ## Two commands, one gif

-I didn't download that ricing gif.
-I created it.
+I didn't download that ricing gif ready made from the internet.
+Instead, I used two shell commands.

 First, I downloaded a youtube video of an Arch Linux rice with an alias for a yt-dlp command.